sara-nl/clouddocs/home.markdown

 > **NOTE:**
 >
-> This _wiki_ collects SURFsara's upcoming **new HPC Cloud** documentation.
-That new service is currently in **_beta_** status, and this documentation is heavily under construction.
-You can expect frequent changes in these pages.
+> This _wiki_ collects SURFsara's **new HPC Cloud** documentation.
+The documentation pages here are heavily under construction and you can expect frequent changes.

 ## Migrating from the old HPC Cloud